www-codeblock-io/Sovereign/README.md

 Think of this as a general guide with some trouble shooting tips.
 I have included all the Terminal commands that I personally ran to achieve the above goal.

-# Why run a Bitcoin Personal Node?
+# Why run a Bitcoin Node?

 Inspired by [Arman The Parman](https://armantheparman.com/why-should-you-run-your-own-bitcoin-node/) Run a node so that...